nanoporetech/dorado-docs/docs/basecaller/polya_estimation.md

 The estimated tail length is stored in the `pt:i` tag of the output record.
 Reads for which the tail length could not be estimated will not have the `pt:i` tag.

+Dorado **does not** edit the original basecalled sequence using the results of the poly(A/T) estimate.

 ## Custom poly(A) tail configuration